dotnet/AspNetCore.Docs/aspnetcore/migration/50-to-60-samples.md

 ## Change the web root

 By default, the web root is relative to the content root in the `wwwroot` folder.
 Web root is where the static files middleware looks for static files.
-Web root can be changed by using the <xref:Microsoft.AspNetCore.Hosting.HostingAbstractionsWebHostBuilderExtensions.UseWebRoot%2A> method on the [`WebApplicationBuilder.WebHost`](xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder.WebHost) property:
+Web root can be changed by setting the <xref:Microsoft.AspNetCore.Builder.WebApplicationOptions.WebRootPath> property on <xref:Microsoft.AspNetCore.Builder.WebApplicationOptions>:

 ### ASP.NET Core 5